aiidateam/aiida-website/docs/news/posts/2024-11-01-aiida-shell.md

 print(results['stdout'].get_content())
 ```

-which should print something like ``2022-03-17``.
+which should print something like `2022-03-17`.
 There is a lot more functionality that is supported.
-If you want to learn more, the [how-to guides of the online documentation](https://aiida-shell.readthedocs.io/en/latest/howto.html) are an excellent place to get an overview of available features.
+If you want to learn more, the [how-to guides of the online documentation](https://aiida-shell.readthedocs.io/en/latest/howto.html) are an excellent place to get an overview of the available features.

 ## Real life scientific use case

 To make the usefulness and power of `aiida-shell` more concrete, let's now go through a real life use case.
 In the following, we will compute the electronic band structure of gallium arsenide using Quantum ESPRESSO.
-[Quantum ESPRESSO](https://www.quantum-espresso.org/) is a free and open-source an integrated suite of Open-Source computer codes for electronic-structure calculations and materials modeling at the nanoscale.
+[Quantum ESPRESSO](https://www.quantum-espresso.org/) is a free and Open-Source integrated suite of computer codes for electronic-structure calculations and materials modeling at the nanoscale.

 The workflow consists roughly of four calculations: